-Applicable Employee Classes: All Florida Tech Employees and Students |
+Applicable Employee Classes: |

-Revised Date: September 2019 |
+Revised Date: |

-Approved by: Dr. T. Dwayne McCay, President |
+Dr. T. Dwayne McCay, President |

-Florida Institute of Technology is committed to protecting the safety, health and wellbeing of all students and employees.
+Florida Institute of Technology is committed to protecting the safety, health and well-being of all students and employees.
 Alcohol and drug abuse pose a threat to the health and safety of students and employees and to the security of our equipment and facilities.
 For these reasons, the university is committed to the elimination of illegal drug and/or alcohol use and abuse in the workplace.
-This policy outlines the practice and procedure designed to correct instances of identified alcohol and/or illegal drug use in the workplace.
+This policy outlines the practice and procedures designed to correct instances of identified alcohol and/or illegal drug use in the workplace.

 Florida Institute of Technology has established a drug-free awareness program to inform students and employees about: